Canine NeuroPark® ©2025

 "Exploration build's confidence"

-Our booking system ensures your dog has uninterrupted time to explore throughout the field.
-Offering uninhibited off-leash exploration allows the dynamic abilities of your dogs' brain to exploit environmental and physical information to create new experiences, thus building new sets of action plans to interact with the world, reducing the exhibition of rigid / "go-to" behaviour(s), leading to a more confident & calmer dog over time.
+The use of our automated booking system ensures you & your dog have uninterrupted time to explore & exploit throughout the natural field (Environment).
+Offering uninhibited off-leash exploration allows the dynamic abilities of your dogs' brain to exploit environmental and physical information to reconstitute and/or construct new experiences, thus building new sets of action plans to interact with the world, reducing the exhibition of rigid / "go-to" behaviour(s), leading to a more confident & calmer dog over time and maintaining and promoting Allostasis.

 Uncertainty feeds anxiety and negative feelings in all of us.
 Neuropark's enclosed space ensures a sense of certainty and safety for your dog - and you!